-Due to the COVID-19 situation, Career & Advisement Services will be working remotely.
+Due to the COVID-19 situation, many services are now available remotely.

 College can be challenging and it is not uncommon for students to sometimes experience academic difficulties.
 If you are experiencing problems in one or more of your courses, it is very important to seek out assistance as soon as possible.
 You should discuss any problems or concerns with your instructor immediately, seek tutoring or form a study group, or meet with an academic advisor to help you identify additional resources.